fcrepo3/gsearch/FedoraGenericSearch/readme.txt

 Version 2.1 was released in April 2008, updating GSearch to work with Fedora 3.0 and taking advantage of Fedora's new messaging capability for index updates.

-Version 2.2 was released in December 2008, updating GSearch to work with Fedora 3.1.
+Version 2.2 was released in December 2008, updating GSearch to work with Fedora 3.1+.

-Version 2.3 was released in February 2010, updating GSearch to work with Fedora 3.3, Lucene 3.0, and Solr 1.4.
+Version 2.3 was released in May 2010, updating GSearch to work with Fedora 3.3.
+See feature list below.

 The Fedora Commons Documentation for FedoraGSearch is at http://fedora-commons.org/confluence/display/FCSVCS/Generic+Search+Service+2.3.